FabianClavijo/terraform-eks-cluster/README.md

-Got it ✅ I’ll keep your whole structure and wording intact, only translating to **English** with minimal meaning changes.

----

 # Terraform Demo: AKS + VNet + NSG

 This project deploys with **Terraform** an **Azure Kubernetes Service (AKS)** cluster inside a **Virtual Network (VNet)** protected with a **Network Security Group (NSG)**.